 However, there seems to be a lot of misconception floating around the internet when it comes to using acids, layering them properly, combining them with the right products to boost the effects, as well as which acid can help you with your particular skin concern.

-Not every acid works for everything, so you need to know which one to choose to be able to effectively tackle your skin concerns.
+Not every acid works for everything, so you need to know which one to choose to effectively tackle your skin concerns.